sindreslungaard/duel-masters/README.md

 <br><br>

-Run the server, frontend and db locally with docker compose
+Run the server, webapp and db locally with docker compose

 <details>